superaja/os/_posts/2019-01-24-introducing-os.md

 "Obsidian is a naturally occuring volcanic glass formed as an extrusive igneous rock" - wikipedia entry.

 The only criteria for a digital diary name is that it should not remotely reflect anything to the contents of the diary.
-"Obsidian Steel" is really bringing two words together that really makes not much sense.
-Obsidian is a shade of black while steel is just steel.
-It does closely reflect the name of my favorite gun in Call of Duty and hence became the defacto front runner while I was searching for a name.
+"Obsidian Steel" brings two words together that really makes not much sense.
+It also closely reflect the name of my favorite gun in Call of Duty and hence became the defacto front runner while I was searching for a name.

+I have always founded myself at the intersection of healthcare and analytics.
+And I love creating things.
+But I have never been sincere to broadcast or document my work.
+Obsidian Steel's purpose to be the channel where I can opine and broadcast my work.

 So here it is...